biorobaw/FAIRIS/README.md

 To test if FAIRIS has been set up properly, follow these steps:

 1. Launch Webots and open the world file located in `FAIRIS -> Simulation -> worlds -> StartingWorld.wbt`.
-2. Once Webots loads the world, you should see the Example controller running, which adds walls and places the robot in a starting location.
+2. Once Webots loads the world, you should see the Template controller running, which adds walls and places the robot in a starting location.
-3. The robot will perform 8 actions, after which the simulation will reset.
+3. The robot controller will print various sensor readings and move approximately 1.5 meters before stopping.
-4. By selecting the play button on the Webots interface, you will see this process repeat.
+4. By selecting the rest button on the Webots interface, you will see this process repeat.

 Now you have successfully set up FAIRIS, and you can start developing your robot controllers in Webots using Python.
 Happy coding!

+# Guide for Webot Contoller Creation

+A detailed guide for creating a new Webot Robot Controller can be found [here](Simulation/controllers/README.md).

+# RosBot Library Documentaion

+We provide a library which allows users to add a Robot Object to their controllers.
+The provided Library includes a Python class called ```RosBot``` that can be instantiate in a controller and provides functions to access sensors, motors, and load in objects in the simulated environment.
+Documentation of this library can be found [here](Simulation/libraries/README.md).